Unfiled Tax Returns

 On top of the Failure to File Penalty,

-there is also a Failure to Pay Penalty which is 0.5% of the unfiled tax return.
+there is also a Failure to Pay Penalty which is percentage of the liability on the unfiled tax return.

-While the Failure to Pay Penalty maxes out at 5 months, the Failure to Pay Penalty continues until the tax return is paid out, or until it reaches its maximum of 25% of the unfiled taxes.
+While the Failure to Pay Penalty maxes out, the Failure to Pay Penalty continues until the tax return is paid out, or until it reaches its maximum of 25% of the unfiled taxes.

 If you find yourself facing a failure-to-file penalty from the IRS, reach out to an unfiled tax returns attorney in Tampa at the Law Offices of Darrin T. Mish, P.A. for help.
 Contact us online or call (813) 229-7100 to get the legal support you need!